MUNsdh/readthedocs/docs/source/Desoldering SMD Components.rst

 Desoldering SMD Components
 ==========================

+Soldering SMD components, even with a reflow oven, can always be reversed.
+However, it is more tedious to desolder SMD components than THT components.
+See below for how to desolder SMD components:

 1. Use a heat gun to heat up the solder, then remove the component with a tweezer.

 .. figure:: ../_static/images/assembly25.PNG